blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

 The 100,000 people surveyed by the CPS are distributed throughout the country, so there will only be a limited number of people in each state, particularly less populous ones.
-Once you start breaking those people down by demographic groups, even just binary ones (Male/Female, Over/Under 45, College Grad/Non-Grad, Non-White/White) the number of people per group gets quite small.
-For example, using the four binary groupings above and considering each of the 50 states plus DC, we have :math:`16 \times 51 = 816` groups.
-If people were distributed evenly among those groups, we might have 100 people or so in each.
+Once you start breaking those people down by demographic groups, the number of people per group gets quite small.
+For example, our model has binary groupings for age, sex and education and a 5-category grouping for race.
+Considering each of the 50 states plus DC, we have :math:`40 \times 51 = 2040` groups.
+If people were distributed evenly among those groups, we might have 50 people or so in each.
 But people are not distributed equally among those groups!
 Some states are smaller and some may not have very many people in some of those categories.
 So how can we hope to understand any state-level subtleties in turnout?